abmishra1234/Advanced-System-Design/README.md

 Steps to be followed in System Design Interview:
 #systemdesign #thumbrule
-Sometime back , someone asked me to share thumb rule for proceeding in system design discussion, here are some standard rules [Assuming discussion time #45min ]
+[Assuming discussion time #45min ]
 System Design, Distributed System discussion
 Steps to be followed: